PaloAltoNetworks/gaia/doc/documentation.md

 Type: `[]string`

-It contains the fqdns that will be set in the certificate SANS field.
+Contains the FQDNs used by the API server.
+They will be used to populate the Certificate DNS SANs field.

 ##### `APIServerServiceIPs`

 Type: `[]string`

-It contains the ips that will be set in the certificate SANS field.
+Contains the IPs used by the API server.
+They will be used to populate the Certificate IP SANs field.

 ##### `APIServerServiceName`